Hanabi-Live/hanabi-live/docs/install.md

 - Install some dependencies:
   - `./install/install_dependencies.sh`
   - `./install/install_development_dependencies.sh`
-- Set up environment variables (optional):
+- Set up environment variables:
   - `notepad .env` <br />
-    (the two important ones to verify are "DOMAIN" and "DB_PASSWORD")
+    (enter a random 128 character alphanumeric string for "SESSION_SECRET", and then verify "DOMAIN" and "DB_PASSWORD")
 - Install the database schema:
   - `./install/install_database_schema.sh`
 - Open VSCode using the cloned repository as the project folder: